When you want to upgrade your license to a Broker or Associate Broker's license here is the information

 Additional Requirements for Broker's License.

-If you want to become a licensed broker, you must complete 30 classroom hours of approved broker training.
-And, you must have completed 36 out of 60 months as a real estate licensee, and real estate must have been your principal occupation.
-You must either own a real estate business or work as a broker for a corporation or partnership.
+You must complete 30 classroom hours of approved broker training to become a licensed broker.
+You must have completed 36 out of 60 months as a real estate licensee, and real estate must have been your principal occupation.
+You must own a real estate business or work as a broker for a corporation or partnership.

 A corporation or partnership can have only one broker in charge.
-If a second person, meeting the qualifications of a broker, holds an ownership position or is employed by the company, that person must be an associate broker.
+Suppose a second person meets a broker's qualifications, holds an ownership position, or is employed by the company.
+In that case, that person must be an associate broker.

-If a broker no longer meets the conditions of ownership or corporate employment, their broker's license is suspended until that status is resumed; alternatively, they may become an associate broker in another broker's office.
+If a broker no longer meets the conditions of ownership or corporate employment, their license is suspended until that status is resumed; alternatively, they may become an associate broker in another broker's office.

-A person who has been convicted of a felony of one of the types listed above may not be granted a broker's license until seven (7) years after the complete sentence has been served.
+A person convicted of a felony of one of the types listed above may not be granted a broker's license until seven (7) years after the complete sentence has been served.

 Additional Requirements for Associate Broker's License.

-If you have been a real estate licensee for 36 out of 60 months and real estate was your principal occupation, you must pass the broker's exam and be affiliated with a licensed broker.
+Suppose you have been a real estate licensee for 36 out of 60 months, and real estate was your principal occupation.
+In that case, you must pass the broker's exam and be affiliated with a licensed broker.

-If you have been convicted of a felony of one of the types listed above, you will not be granted an associate broker's license until five (5) years after the complete sentence has been served.
+Suppose you have been convicted of a felony of one of the types listed above.
+In that case, you will not be granted an associate broker's license until five (5) years after the complete sentence has been served.

-Here is the link to my CURRENT Upgrade Broker Training courses!
+Here is the link to my CURRENT Upgrade Broker Training course options!